I Need a Carer For My Parent

 I need a carer for my parent

-It might be that you're caring for your parent yourself, and need help.
-It might be that you're unable to care for your parent, but know that they need it.
+It might be that you’re caring for your parent yourself, and need live in care giver.
+It might be that you’re unable to care for your parent, but know that they need it.
 Providing care for an ageing parent can be tough, but help is available.
 By getting assistance early you may manage to help your loved one to stay in their own home for longer.

 It’s good to talk about care as a positive step, making their life easier, maintaining independence, preventing and protecting against injury and allowing them and the family to enjoy more quality time at home.

 Taking the first step

 It’s a good idea to evaluate exactly what sort of help is right for your parent.
 Think about times when you have struggled and tasks that have caused problems.
 Identify when support is required and how much the family can afford, to get the very most out of the assistance available.

 Consider whether you need regular live in care giver in the home, or whether time in a day centre or a period of residential respite help would be beneficial.

 Caregivers can be hired to come into your parents home and help with anything from cleaning and shopping, to washing and self-care or overnight supervision.

 The live in care giver support can range from just a few hours to live-in helpers, depending on your requirements and your budget.

 Sometimes having someone to come into the house to deal with the practical household chores can leave family and friends free to enjoy time with their loved one.